 The education of African-American students at Tuskegee contributed directly to the effort of economic stabilization among blacks.
 In addition to formal education in a traditional classroom setting, Carver pioneered a mobile classroom to bring his lessons to farmers.
 The classroom was known as a "Jesup wagon," after New York financier and Tuskegee donor Morris Ketchum Jesup.

 Carver's work at Tuskegee included groundbreaking research on plant biology that brought him to national prominence.
 Many of these early experiments focused on the development of new uses for crops such as peanuts, sweet potatoes, soybeans and pecans.
 The hundreds of products he invented included plastics, paints, dyes and even a kind of gasoline.
 In 1920, Carver delivered a speech before the Peanut Growers Association, attesting to the wide potential of peanuts.
 The following year, he testified before Congress in support of a tariff on imported peanuts.
-With the help of Carver's testimony, the proponents of the tariff were able to institute it in 1922.
+With the help of Carver's testimony, Congress passed the tariff in 1922.

-Carver's prominence as a scientific expert made him one of the most famous African-Americans of his time, and one of the best-known African-American intellectuals up to that point.
+Carver's prominence as a scientific expert made him one of the most famous African-Americans and one of the best-known African-American intellectuals of his time.
 By the time of his testimony, however, Carver had already achieved international fame in political and professional circles.
 President Theodore Roosevelt admired his work and sought his advice on agricultural matters in the United States.
 Carver was also recognized abroad for his scientific expertise.
 In 1916, he was made a member of the British Royal Society of Arts—a rare honor for an American.
 Carver also advised Indian leader Mahatma Gandhi on matters of agriculture and nutrition.

 Carver used his celebrity to promote scientific causes for the remainder of his life.
-He wrote a syndicated newspaper column and toured the nation, speaking on the importance of agricultural innovation, the achievements and example of Tuskegee, and the possibilities for racial harmony in the United States.
+He wrote a syndicated newspaper column and toured the nation, speaking on the importance of agricultural innovation, the achievements at Tuskegee, and the possibilities for racial harmony in the United States.
 From 1923 to 1933, Carver toured white Southern colleges for the Commission on Interracial Cooperation.